Top Legal Trends to Follow (2023-2025)

 Along with private individuals, the legal needs of businesses are expected to increase in the coming years, too.

-In October 2020, Reuters reported that there had been 5,529 Chapter 11 bankruptcy filings in the year so far.
+In October 2020, Reuters reported that there had been 5,529 Chapter 11 bankruptcy filings that year.
 That’s an increase of 33% over the first three quarters of 2019.

 Bloomberg Law reports that the standard language of contracts is presenting huge problems in today’s world.

 Breach of contract lawsuits, including class-action lawsuits, are already on the rise.
-And legal analysts expect the trend to continue into late 2021.
+And legal analysts expect the trend to continue.

-LexisNexis predicts that the surge in bankruptcy filings could continue for the next 12-18 months.
+LexisNexis predicts that the surge in bankruptcy filings could continue this year.

 They cite the end of PPP funds and the uncertainty of future government bailouts as reasons.